 My name is Dr. Philip B. Gallagher.
 I am an Assistant Professor in the Department of Technical Communication at Mercer University.
 I specialize in teaching Technical & Professional Communication, UX Research, Visual Communication, Communication Access & Design, and technology for Information Design in writing ecology.
 I received my degree in Rhetoric and Professional Communication from Iowa State University in Spring 2020.
 I earned both my M.A. in English with an emphasis in Composition, Rhetoric, and Professional Writing (2012) and my B.A. in English (2009) from Eastern Illinois University.
 My research interests include: TPC pedagogy, accessibility, usability, and UX testing methods, visual and digital communication praxis, and qualitative, phenomenological communication studies.

-This fall I am teaching Technical Communication and Information Design for undergraduates in Engineering and Technical Communication.
-Additionally, I have experience teaching advanced technical communication for graduates, UX research methods, visual communication for undergraduates and graduates, business and professional communication, accounting communication ethics, and all levels of composition (including honors), as well as foundations of reading and writing for college.
+This spring I am teaching Technical Communication, Visual Communication (Undergraduate & Graduate), and UX Research Methods in Engineering and Technical Communication.
+Additionally, I have experience teaching advanced technical communication for graduates, information design, business and professional communication, accounting communication ethics, and all levels of composition (including honors), as well as foundations of reading and writing for college.

 If you would like more information, please feel free to contact me via email at firstname.lastname@example.org.